 Recently the FAA (Federal Aviation Administration) basically declared war on both drone and model airplane fliers, especially in the Washington DC area.
-First they imposed registration on any drone or model aircraft over 1/2 pound, then they declared a no-fly zone centered on DC going all the way to Baltimore,closing a 35 mile radius all the way around.
-Thus, the only way now to fly a drone or even a rubber powered model plane in DC parks or DC suburbs is to do so in defiance of regulations.
+First they imposed registration on any drone or radio controlled model aircraft over 1/2 pound, then they declared a no-fly zone centered on DC going all the way to Baltimore,closing a 35 mile radius all the way around.
+Thus, the only way now to fly a drone or a noncomputerized R/C model plane in DC parks or DC suburbs is to do so in defiance of regulations.
+Only drones and models under 1/2 pound plus free-flight and control line models (now nearly extinct) are exempt.
 This is going to have consequences the FAA did not expect.
 One of these will be supressing compliance with drone registration by anyone not intending to comply with that 35 mile radius-even in their own back yard.

 The US uses armed drones to kill people all over the world, yet is throwing a tantrum about anyone else flying peaceful unarmed drones.
 This might be because the availability to the general public of inexpensive drones has effectively taken away the control of the air the US government and military have posesssed since the end of WWII.
 The fact that a tiny, harmless pink toy drone was able to fly to the White House, and that a manned gyrocopter was able to fly to the US Capitol through some of the world’s most heavily monitored airspace is proof of this.